Frequently Asked Questions (FAQs)

 (Short answer) No, you cannot.
 Overall topology of I-TASSER models for different

-mutant of the same protein is usually very similiar.
+mutant of the same protein is usually very similar.

-(Long answer) Unless you have introduced a substantial number of mutations,
+interface, etc. However, unless you have introduced a substantial number of

-or introduce long insertion/deletetion, different mutants of the same protein
+mutations, or introduce long insertion/deletetion, different mutants of the

-STRUM to address the effect of single mutations on a
+to address the effect of single mutations on a protein, specifically the

 8. How do I report bugs for web servers and bioinformatics tools in Yang Zhang lab?